-The default service configuration contains a single rule for the Default Service.
-Until the user creates other rules, the Default Service rule applies to all traffic processed by the SCE platform.
+The default service configuration contains a single rule for the default service.
+Until the user creates other rules, the default service rule applies to all traffic processed by the SCE platform.

-The Default Service rule places no restrictions on traffic:
+The default service rule places no restrictions on traffic:

-- Flows are routed through the Default Bandwidth Controllers, which have unlimited BW. - No quota limitations are applied to the flows.
+- Flows are routed through the default BWCs, which have unlimited BW. - No quota limitations are applied to the flows.